Alert

 Description

-An unusual agricultural history
+A special agricultural history

-A little slice of Provence in Cournon-d’Auvergne
+A little corner of Provence in Cournon-d'Auvergne

 Technical Information